 Why Aggressive Legal Representation Is So Important

 It is easy to think your employer is trying to help you.
 They might set you up with appointments, send you to a doctor and pay the bill.
 This all seems helpful and caring, but what many people do not realize is that many of these things are simply required under the law.
 Further, workers’ compensation insurers require that employers follow strict procedures following a reported workplace injury.
 While your supervisor may be wonderful, his job is to follow the rules to a “T.” While you may think your injury is limited to a hurt back or broken bone, you may have far more serious long-term injuries that you just can’t see yet.
 If you rely on the insurance company to give you a settlement, you may be leaving a lot of money on the table.

 If you are an injured Georgia worker, do not face this battle alone.
 Fight for the compensation you deserve.
-Call an experienced Savannah, GA workers’ compensation attorney at the Bader Law Firm, LLC for a free case review today.
+Call an experienced Savannah, GA workers’ compensation attorney at the Bader Scott Injury Lawyers for a free case review today.